Search

 Bronze is the most popular metal for cast metal sculptures; a cast-metal sculpture of bronze is often called a bronze.
 Common bronze alloys often have the unusual and very desirable property of expanding slightly just before they set, thus filling the finest details of a mold.

-The manufacture of bronzes is highly skilled work, and a number of distinct casting processes may be employed, including lost-wax casting (and its modern-day spin-off ceramic shell casting ), sandcasting and centrifugal casting .
-In the lost-wax casting method, the artist starts with a full-sized model of the sculpture, most often a clay model.
-A mold is made from the clay pattern; a wax is then cast from the mold.
+The manufacture of bronzes is highly skilled work, and a number of distinct casting processes may be employed, including lost-wax casting , sandcasting and centrifugal casting .
+The lost-wax process goes like this: A full-sized model of the sculpture is made, most often in clay.
+A mold is made from the clay pattern; a wax is then cast from this.
 The wax is then invested in another kind of mold or shell, which is heated in a kiln until the wax runs out.
 The investment is then filled with molten bronze.

 Bronzes on Wikipedia pages include: